On an example of quiver DT/relative GW correspondence: Exchange of absolute with relative point conditions

 \begin{lem} For every $\vec{g}$, the genus $g$ decorated parametrized tropical curve $h_{\vec{g}} \colon \Gamma_{\vec{g}} \rightarrow X_0^\trop$ is rigid and of type $u_p$. \end{lem}

 \begin{proof} The fact that $h_{\vec{g}}$ is of type $u_p$ is immediate from its definition.
-The rigidity is obvious because $h_{\vec{g}}$ has no contracted bounded edge and all vertices of $\Gamma_{\vec{g}}$ are mapped to vertices of $X_0^\trop$: it is not possible to deform $h$ without changing its combinatorial type. \end{proof}
+The rigidity follows from the facts that $h_{\vec{g}}$ has no contracted bounded edge and all vertices of $\Gamma_{\vec{g}}$ are mapped to vertices of $X_0^\trop$: it is not possible to deform $h$ without changing its combinatorial type. \end{proof}

 \begin{prop} Let $h \colon \Gamma \rightarrow X_0^\trop$ be a genus $g$ rigid decorated parametrized tropical curve of type $u_p$.
 Assume that there exists

 element of $\overline{M}_g^h(X_0,\beta,\tilde{\sigma})$, such that the dual graph of $C$ has genus $0$.
 Then there exists $\vec{g}$ with $|\vec{g}|=g$ such that $h=h_{\vec{g}}$. \end{prop}